How Much Your Pregnancy Will Really Cost You

 To avoid paying extra or for something you shouldn’t have to, it’s important that you thoroughly understand your insurance carrier’s maternity coverage policy.
 If you have insurance through your employer, your human resources department should be able to help you understand your coverage.
 Most carriers also have a pregnancy hotline you can call to find out all the details.
 Follow these tips to ensure maximum coverage and minimum sticker shock:

-Choose a health care provider and hospital or birthing center that’s “in-network” to avoid out-of-pocket costs.
+Choose an OB and hospital or birthing center that’s “in-network” to avoid out-of-pocket costs.

 Understand your insurance plan.